-Scooters and mopeds rule supreme all over the world: they’re ideal for navigating busy city traffic, for tearing around narrow European roads, and they’re so easy to ride that they’re the perfect family vehicle that can be ridden by kids and grandmas alike.
-Honda have produced more than 100 million models of its Super Cub model alone, so the scooter market really is a massive one.
-And with so many scooters out there, and if it’s got two wheels and an engine, then you’d better believe that there’s an insane subculture surrounding custom scooters and all things moped.
+These mopeds rule supreme all over the world: they’re ideal for navigating busy city traffic, for tearing around narrow European roads, and they’re so easy to ride that they’re the perfect family vehicle that can be ridden by kids and grandmas alike.
+Honda have produced more than 100 million models of its Super Cub model alone, so the moped market really is a massive one.
+And with so many scooters and mopeds out there, and if it’s got two wheels and an engine, then you’d better believe that there’s an insane custom subculture out there.

-It might not be as glamorous or as well publicized as the regular motorcycle custom scene, but it’s just as big, if not bigger.
-In fact, you can lose entire days trawling through custom scooter pages from places like Indonesia, Thailand, and the Philippines, where innovative bike builders manage to do a lot with a little.
+It might not be as glamorous or as well publicized as the regular custom motorcycle scene, but it’s just as big, if not bigger.
+In fact, you can lose entire days trawling through custom motorcycles pages from places like Indonesia, Thailand, and the Philippines, where innovative bike builders manage to do a lot with a little.
 The same can be said from Western enthusiasts who have managed to turn little mopeds into out and out race demons.
-With all that in mind, we’re going to look at our top 10 favorite custom scooters that we’ve seen in recent years.
+With all that in mind, we’re going to look at our top 10 favorite models that we’ve seen in recent years.
 So here they are!

 #10: The ShredPed 1.0

-Technically, this is more custom moped than custom scooter because this little pocket rocket once started life as a 1978 Motobecane 40T model.
-As you can see, it’s more or a motorized bicycle than modern scooter, but that’s the way things were back in France where the Mobylette used to rule supreme.
-That was then, but this is now, and the Motobecane 40T model is a regular donor for custom scooter enthusiasts.
+This little pocket rocket once started life as a 1978 Motobecane 40T model.
+As you can see, it’s more or a motorized bicycle than modern moped, but that’s the way things were back in France where the Mobylette used to rule supreme.
+That was then, but this is now, and the Motobecane 40T model is a regular donor for enthusiasts.
 This particular offering has been treated with some top notch performance parts including a bigger Motobecane AV10 70cc Polini engine, with a custom pipe thrown on for good measure.
-On top of that, it has also been chopped, lowered, given some clip-ons, and treated with a race inspired paint job.
-It might not be the fastest bike on the road but if you’re looking for a head turning scooter that comes dripping in motorcycling history, then the ShredPed 1.0 is the custom scooter for you.
+On top of that, it has also been chopped, lowered, given some clip-ons, and treated with a race inspired custom paint job.
+It might not be the fastest bike on the road but if you’re looking for a head turning scooter that comes dripping in motorcycling history, then the ShredPed 1.0 is the machine for you.
 Well-built, nicely engineered, stylishly designed – we dig it.

 #09: The Monster RCX by Tomahawk Mopeds